Condensing boiler

 Condensing boilers are water heaters typically used for heating systems that are fueled by gas or oil.
 When operated in the correct circumstances, a heating system can achieve high efficiency (greater than 90% on the higher heating value) by condensing water vapour found in the exhaust gases in a heat exchanger to preheat the circulating water.
 This recovers the latent heat of vaporisation, which would otherwise have been wasted.
 The condensate is sent to a drain.
 In many countries, the use of condensing boilers is compulsory or encouraged with financial incentives.

-For the condensation process to work properly, the return temperature of the circulating water must be around 55 C or below, so condensing boilers are often run at lower temperatures, around 70 C or below, which can require larger pipes and radiators than non condensing boilers.
-Nevertheless, even partial condensing is more efficient than a traditional non-condensing boiler.
+For the condensation process to work properly, the return temperature of the circulating water must be around 55 C or below, so condensing boilers are often run at lower temperatures, around 70 C or below, which can require larger pipes and radiators than non-condensing boilers.
+Nevertheless, even partial condensing is more efficient than a conventional non-condensing boiler.

-Operational Principle
+Operational principle

 In a conventional boiler, fuel is burned and the hot gases produced pass through a heat exchanger where much of their heat is transferred to water, thus raising the water's temperature.

 One of the hot gases produced in the combustion process is water vapour (steam), which arises from burning the hydrogen content of the fuel.
 A condensing boiler extracts additional heat from the waste gases by condensing this water vapour to liquid water, thus recovering its latent heat of vaporization.
-A typical increase of efficiency can be as much as 10-12%.
+A typical increase of efficiency can be as much as 10–12%.
 While the effectiveness of the condensing process varies depending on the temperature of the water returning to the boiler, it is always at least as efficient as a non-condensing boiler.

-The condensate produced is slightly acidic (3-5 pH), so suitable materials must be used in areas where liquid is present.
+The condensate produced is slightly acidic (pH of 3–5), so suitable materials must be used in areas where liquid is present.
 Aluminium alloys and stainless steel are most commonly used at high temperatures.
-In low temperature areas, plastics are most cost effective (e.g., uPVC and polypropylene).
+In low-temperature areas, plastics are most cost effective (e.g., uPVC and polypropylene).
 The production of condensate also requires the installation of a heat exchanger condensate drainage system.
 In a typical installation, this is the only difference between a condensing and non-condensing boiler.

 To economically manufacture a condensing boiler's heat exchanger (and for the appliance to be manageable at installation), the smallest practical size for its output is preferred.
-This approach has resulted in heat exchangers with high combustion side resistance, often requiring the use of a combustion fan to move the products through narrow passageways.
-This has also had the benefit of providing the energy for the flue system as the expelled combustion gases are usually below 100 °C (212 °F) and as such, have a density close to air, with little buoyancy.
+This approach has resulted in heat exchangers with high combustion-side resistance, often requiring the use of a combustion fan to move the products through narrow passageways.
+This has also had the benefit of providing the energy for the flue system as the expelled combustion gases are usually below 100 °C (212 °F) and, as such, have a density close to that of air, with little buoyancy.
 The combustion fan helps to pump exhaust gas to the outside.